 Assembly Bill 632 seeks to amend current mining regulations in Wisconsin by introducing a moratorium on the issuance of permits for the mining of sulfide ore bodies.
 The bill stipulates that the Department of Natural Resources (DNR) cannot issue a permit for such mining until it verifies that a similar mining operation in the United States or Canada has successfully operated for at least 10 years without polluting groundwater or surface water.
 Additionally, the DNR must confirm that a similar mining operation has been closed for at least 10 years without causing pollution.

-The bill amends section 293.49 (1) (a) of the statutes to include a reference to the newly created section 293.50, which outlines the specific conditions under which permits for sulfide ore body mining may be issued.
-This includes the requirement for the DNR to assess the environmental impact of past mining operations before granting any new permits.
-The intent of the bill is to enhance environmental protections related to mining activities and ensure that any new mining operations do not pose a risk to Wisconsin's water resources.
+The bill amends section 293.49 (1) (a) of the statutes to include a reference to the newly created section 293.50, which outlines the conditions under which permits for sulfide ore body mining may be issued.
+This new section defines sulfide ore bodies and establishes the criteria that must be met before a permit can be granted, focusing on the environmental safety record of similar mining operations.
+The proposed legislation aims to enhance environmental protections related to mining activities in Wisconsin.